Bupropion: Other uses

-Bupropion is not effective in the treatment of cocaine dependence, but it is showing promise in reducing drug use in light methamphetamine users.
+Bupropion is not effective in the treatment of cocaine dependence, but it is showing promise in reducing drug use in treating amphetamine-type stimulant use and cravings.
 Based on studies indicating that bupropion lowers the level of the inflammatory mediator TNF-alpha, there have been suggestions that it might be useful in treating inflammatory bowel disease, psoriasis, and other autoimmune conditions, but very little clinical evidence is available.
-Bupropion is not effective in treating chronic low back pain.
+Bupropion is not proven to be effective in treating chronic low back pain.
+The drug may be useful in the treatment of excessive daytime sleepiness (EDS) and narcolepsy.

+Bupropion has been used to treat disorders of diminished motivation, like apathy, abulia, and akinetic mutism.
+Accordingly, the drug has been found to increase effort expenditure and improve motivational deficits in animal models.
+However, only limited benefits of bupropion in the treatment of apathy have been observed in clinical trials in various conditions.

+Bupropion has been used in the treatment of postural orthostatic tachycardia syndrome (POTS).

 Available forms

-Bupropion is available as an oral tablet in a number of different formulations.
-It is formulated mostly as the hydrochloride salt but also to a lesser extent as the hydrobromide salt.
-The available forms of bupropion hydrochloride include IR (instant-release) tablets (50, 75, 100mg), SR (sustained-release) tablets (50, 100, 150, 200mg), and XL (extended-release) tablets (150, 300, 450mg).
-The only marketed form of bupropion hydrobromide is Aplenzin, an extended-release oral tablet (174, 348, 522mg).
-In addition to single-drug formulations, bupropion is formulated in combinations including naltrexone/bupropion (Contrave; 8mg/90mg extended-release tablets) and dextromethorphan/bupropion (Auvelity; 45mg/105mg tablets).
+Bupropion is available as an oral tablet in several different formulations.
+It is mainly formulated as the hydrochloride salt but also as the hydrobromide salt.
+In addition to single-drug formulations, bupropion is formulated in combinations including naltrexone/bupropion (Contrave) for obesity and dextromethorphan/bupropion (Auvelity) for depression.

 Contraindications

-The drug label advises that bupropion should not be prescribed to individuals with epilepsy or other conditions that lower the seizure threshold, such as anorexia nervosa, bulimia nervosa, benzodiazepine or alcohol withdrawal.
+The US Food and Drug Administration (FDA) prescription label advises that bupropion should not be prescribed to individuals with epilepsy or other conditions that lower the seizure threshold, such as anorexia nervosa, bulimia nervosa, or benzodiazepine or alcohol withdrawal.
 It should be avoided in individuals who are taking monoamine oxidase inhibitors (MAOIs).
-The label recommends that caution should be exercised when treating people with liver damage, severe kidney disease, and severe hypertension, and in children, adolescents and young adults due to the increased risk of suicidal ideation.
+The label recommends that caution should be exercised when treating people with liver damage, severe kidney disease, and severe hypertension, and in children, adolescents, and young adults due to the increased risk of suicidal ideation.